oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 ##### OVF files

-The snapshot section in OVF file of VM will include the string that represent the volumes that contain the memory state and VM configuration.
+The snapshot section in OVF file of VM will include the place where the memory state is stored.

 ##### backward compitability